putoutjs/redput/README.md

 GITHUB_TOKEN=github-token redput [putout-editor-url]
 ```

-`redput` determines where it located and does one of two:
+`redput` determines where it located and does one of next things:
-- when finds `index.js` it creates rule inside nested plugin;
+- if it finds `index.js` - creates rule inside nested plugin;
 - create directory with a plugin name and fiils `lib`, `test` and `fixture`;

 ## License